christabor/flask_jsondash/README.md

 You can run these tests using pytest (`pip install -U pytest`) and then in the existing virtualenv, run `pytest tests`.

-If you are having issues with this approach, an alternative would be to install pytest within the projects' virtualenv (assuming you've created one), and then running it like so: `cd tests ; python -m pytest`.
+If you are having issues with this approach, an alternative would be to install pytest within the projects' virtualenv (assuming you've created one), and then running it like so: `python -m pytest tests`.

 #### Test coverage